City of Brandon sees downward trend in crime - NewsBreak

 City of Brandon sees downward trend in crime

-BRANDON, Miss.
-(WJTV) – It’s been nine years since the Brandon Police Department has seen a decrease in crime in a year’s span like they did in 2021
+BRANDON, Miss. ( WJTV ) – It has been nine years since the Brandon Police Department has seen a decrease in crime in a year’s span like they did in 2021.

-Brandon police chief William Thompson Credits his officers along with the entire Rankin county law enforcement team who worked as a complete team
+He credits his officers, along with the entire Rankin County law enforcement team, who worked as a complete team this past year.

 “The open lines of communication, the sharing of information, helping each other out when we need it.
 It’s the Rankin County law enforcement team that made this happen.”

-“But I’m being proactive and getting involved in this community getting involved in a local police and sheriff departments they’re able to provide us with information to help us allocate all resources and target crime,” said William A. Thompson Jr.
+“But I’m being proactive and getting involved in this community getting involved in a local police and sheriff departments.
+They’re able to provide us with information to help us allocate all resources and target crime,” said Thompson.Rankin County burglary suspect arrested after chase

-“We’ve had a really good experience with them.
-We didn’t have any trouble at all, and we’ve are really appreciative of what they did,” Chuck Brubaker.

-Chuck Brubaker moved to Brandon eight years ago and says he experienced an auto burglary and to know THIS CRIME HAD the largest decrease puts him at ease.

-About a year ago we had a car break in, and we call them in about five minutes they were there and took real good care of us and got all the information.

-Brandon did see an increase in 2021 not in crime but in traffic accidents.
+The only increase the City of Brandon saw in 2021 was in traffic accidents.

-Ten percent increase in traffic accidents which is not good.
-That’s something we are going to continue to work on trying to decrease traffic accidents in Brandon.

 The chief says with the population of Brandon growing each year, he’s confident that with new roads going in that number can be knocked down as the city meets vehicular demand.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.